PPMTFPlus/PPMTFPlus/README.md

 # Purpose

 The purpose of this source code is to reproduce experimental results of PPMTF+ in PF (SNS-based people flow data) and FS (Foursquare dataset).
-In particular, we designed our code to easily reproduce experimental results of PPMTF+ in PF (Figure 19 "PPMTF+" in our paper) using Docker files.
+In particular, we designed our code to easily reproduce experimental results of PPMTF+ in PF (Figure 18 "PPMTF+" in our paper) using Docker files.
 See **Running Our Code Using Dockerfiles** for details.

-We also designed our code to reproduce experimental results of PPMTF+ in FS (Figures 17 and 18 "PPMTF+" in our paper) by downloading the Foursquare dataset and running our code.
+We also designed our code to reproduce experimental results of PPMTF+ in FS (Figures 16 and 17 "PPMTF+" in our paper) by downloading the Foursquare dataset and running our code.
 Note that it takes a lot of time (e.g., it may take more than one day depending on the running environment) to run our code.
 See **Usage (4)(5)** for details.

 # Directory Structure
 - cpp/			&emsp;C++ codes (put the required files under this directory; see cpp/README.md).